henderson-01/My-Guide-to-Git-GitHub/README.md

+*Notice: This repository is no longer actively maintained and may contain outdated information.*

 # 🚀 My Guide to Git & GitHub (Ubuntu Edition)

 This guide ensures you can use Git on your Ubuntu desktop without password prompts, privacy leaks, or terminal headaches.